A Proactive Approach to ensure Well Integrity during the Construction and Operation of Wells

 - Define the building blocks of a successful well integrity management programme

-- Define Well integrity well categorization based on compliance to the barrier policy outlined in the regulations and develop an approach to risk management
+- Define well integrity well categorisation based on compliance to the barrier policy outlined in the regulations and develop an approach to risk management

-- Monitoring and Surveillance of well integrity (focus on corrosion)
+- Monitoring and surveillance of well integrity (focus on cementing and corrosion)

-To enable participants to understand the well integrity management principles and well Integrity components during the lifecycle of the well and acquire the tools and methods to eliminate and/or mitigate the loss the well integrity during Design, Construction and well Operations.
+To enable participants to understand the well integrity management principles and well Integrity components during the lifecycle of the well and acquire the tools and methods to eliminate and/or mitigate the loss the well integrity during design, construction and well operations.
+The participants will learn how to manage a well within its operating envelope which has lost its integrity and how to manage a well within its operating envelope which has lost its integrity.

 The intended audience of this workshop is engineers and production technologists who are involved in well planning, design, construction, drilling, completion, production, well intervention and safety.